lupyuen/lupyuen.github.io/src/ci.md

 macOS and Windows (msys2)

-TODO: Docker Pull

-TODO: Fetch-Source then Download Source Artifact

 TODO: On some days we're hitting a max of ???
 Full-Time Runners.
 And [__they ain't cheap__](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-standard-runners)!

-TODO: Self-Hosted Runners
+TODO: Switch to Self-Hosted Runners

+# One Thousand Build Targets

 TODO: every PR will trigger 24 CI Jobs concurrently (each with its own Runner, lasting 30-90 mins per job)

 TODO: The 24 CI Jobs above will recompile 1,594 Build Targets from scratch.
 Here's the [complete list of Build Targets](https://docs.google.com/spreadsheets/d/1OdBxe30Sw3yhH0PyZtgmefelOL56fA6p26vMgHV0MRY/edit?gid=0#gid=0)

+TODO: Reduce to 15 concurrent

+TODO: We could review the Build Targets above and decide which targets should be excluded?
+Or reprioritised to run earlier / later?

+TODO: Or we could run all 1,594 builds only when the PR is Approved?
+So we can save on Build Times for the Submission / Resubmission of the PR?
+Thanks!

+TODO: Fetch-Source then Download Source Artifact

+TODO: Docker Pull

 # Self-Hosted Runners